 “We are absolutely delighted with this news”, said Bob Hardcastle chairman of the Society's Environment Group who have led the campaign to improve this area which occupies a prominent place overlooking the entrance to The Pier.
 “The Society has pledged up to £4,000 as well towards the scheme which we hope will be completed by the end of this year”, he said.

-“The area has been an eyesore for some time following the closure of the gents toilet and their relocation nearby in the toilets block in Pier Copse”, he said.
+“The area was an eyesore for some time following the closure of the gents toilet and their relocation nearby in the toilets block in Pier Copse”, he said.
 “So this is great news all round”.